-Defining a space requires a reference system that gives every location therein a meaningful existence—i.e., an address, as a unit of that space.
-In effect, such a unit represents the point in that space.
-In computer jargon it is referred to as a bit.
-The smaller the size of the point, or the bit, in relation to the overall space, the greater the level of space definition.
-An indefinable space— i.e., a space indivisible to smaller units, is mathematically inert.
+Defining a space requires a reference system that gives every location therein a meaningful existence—i.e., an address, as a unit or a quanta of that space, which is elementary and indivisible.
+In effect, it represents, the point in the space, as well as the smallest piece of information by assuming one of two states.
+In computer jargon it is referred to as a bit, because a domain (two-dimensional space such as display screen) is defined by bits, each of which has an address, could be in any one of two states and carries information.
+In quantum computing it is referred to as a Qubit and has properties that relate to quantum mechanics.
+Regardless of the nature of the elementary unit of a space, the smaller it is in relation to the overall space, the greater the level of space definition.
+A space void of such elements is an indefinable space is mathematically inert.
 It cannot be accessed or manipulated physically or mathematically, except as a whole.
-Therefore, an undefinable region within a definable space is considered a singularity, such as a black hole.
+Therefore, an undefinable region within a definable space is considered a singularity, such as a black hole within the domain of space-time.

 Let us assume a space definable in three dimensions by a continuum of microscopic and homogenous cubical elements.
 Such a space could be an entire universe!
 Lest us then introduce a conscious observer into it, whose physical being is constructed from clumps of those cubes.
 In fact, everything in that universe has to be constructed from those cubes.
 Else, things would be indefinable in that universe, as every location in any well defined space must be defined by the same type of element defining the rest of the space.
 This includes locations occupied by object that appear heterogeneous.
 Therefore, homogeneity of a space includes everything therein, and that is what gives any domain consistency in the mathematical logic applicable to it, including the consistency of mathematics in our universe.
 If for example, it were possible to define a space using a combination of say cubes and spheres as basic units, that space and the objects therein would be nonhomogeneous and as such, its laws of physics would differ from one location to another and from one object to another, depending upon the mix of elements.